domino14/macondo/docs/index.md

 ## How to use

+1. Open the executable.
+If you wish your default lexicon to be CSW19, you must specify set the environment variable `DEFAULT_LEXICON` to `CSW19`.
+Otherwise, it defaults to NWL18.

-1. Type in `help` for commands
+2. Type in `help` for commands

-2. Note that many commands are very primitive.
+3. Note that many commands are very primitive.
 I did not want to expand this shell interface too much as I expect the actual interface to be a GUI.
 As such there are things that you probably shouldn't do, like sim a position and generate other positions at the same time.

-3. See this quick video tutorial.
+4. See this quick video tutorial.
 Note that this can quickly go out of date.
 I'll make another tutorial when a GUI is ready.

 [https://youtu.be/07Dpa-oTTFY](https://youtu.be/07Dpa-oTTFY)